PH 241N: Fundamental Physics I

 Introduction to computational science through physical, chemical, geological and biological examples.
 Modeling of various dynamical systems like planets, molecules and populations by programming a computer.
 Learning software programs to visualize results.
 Prerequisites: PH 242 and CS 143M.
 Fulfills a computational science minor requirement.

-PH 330: Statistical Mechanics/Thermodynamics
+PH 330: Statistical Mechanics Interpretive

 Fundamental concepts of thermodynamics including first, second and third laws; thermodynamic potentials.
 Development of the Maxwell-Boltzman, Fermi-Dirac, and Bose-Einstein distribution functions.
 Prerequisite: PH 243.

-PH 341: Classical Mechanics
+PH 341: Classical Mechanics Investigative

 Particles and rigid bodies, elastic media, waves, Lagrangian and Hamiltonian formulations of dynamics.
 Prerequisites: PH 242 and MA 234N.